 For windsurfers Playa de Valdevaqueros, the location of annual world wind surfing championships, is the place.
 It's a curving, wind-catching sandy beach with dunes stretching around to Punta Palomas, another famous kite-surfing spot.

 Looking for sheltered beach?
 Try the golden sand Playa Chica, Tarifa's smallest beach located to the west of the town is popular with locals and families.

 The white dune beach at the sleepy fishing village of Bolonia, 15 km northwest of Tarifa, is an uncrowded strand with low-key facilities and clear aquamarine waters, though it usually has stronger wind and higher waves than in Tarifa due to its location.

-Playa Zahara de los Atunes, properly known as del Carmen; the town is visible in the distance.
+Playa Zahara de los Atunes, properly known as Playa del Carmen (heard that name before I think?).

 Playa Zahara, Zahara de los Atunes